Dragonfly’s Policy on Ethical AI Use

 We know that generative AI has the potential to assist us in our work.
 If it helps us work more efficiently, saving our clients time and money, then we’re all in.

-But we think it’s important to approach AI with a clear understanding of its limits and a healthy skepticism about its ability to create rather than regurgitate.
+We think it’s important to approach AI with a clear understanding of its limits and a healthy skepticism about its accuracy and its ability to create rather than regurgitate.

 Taking all this into consideration, here are our policies on the use of AI in our organization: